 schedule per SACs accreditation requirements.

-cards.
-Overdue/lost library books may limit participation in certain end-of-year activities.
-The Media Center
+books may limit participation in certain end-of-year activities. and result

 Parents are welcomed as volunteers!
 We especially need help with the Fall and Spring Book Fairs held in the